Editor-in-Chief

 University of Central Asia

-Andrey Menshikov is an Associate Professor of the School of Arts and Sciences at the University of Central Asia.
+Andrey S. Menshikov is an Associate Professor of the School of Arts and Sciences at the University of Central Asia.
 Previously, he was an Associate Professor of Social Philosophy of the Ural Institute of Humanities at the Ural Federal University.
 His principal research interests are tolerance, moral reasoning, multiple modernity, religion in public space, and inter-confessional relations.

 Eva Boštjančič